 • May contain too much fiber for some cats

-What Do Customers Think Of Northwest Naturals Cat Food?
+What Do Customers Think of Northwest Naturals Cat Food?

 Northwest Naturals is a well-respected cat food brand.
 It receives primarily positive reviews and, though it’s less well-known than similar brands like Vital Essentials, Stella & Chewy’s, and Primal, it seems to compete with them in terms of customer satisfaction.